MKolman/aoc-lang/docs/pkg/README.md

 ```

 ### Function

-Unlike most other languages functions are considered normal values and are as such also normally assigned to variables using the `fn` keyword.
+Unlike some other languages functions are considered normal values and are as such also normally assigned to variables using the `fn` keyword.

 ```
 > isEven = fn(n) n % 2 == 0
 > print isEven(1)